Blockbusta

-Blockbusta is the eleventh studio album by American rapper Busta Rhymes.
+Blockbusta (stylized in all caps) is the eleventh studio album by American rapper Busta Rhymes.
 It was released on November 24, 2023, through his own Conglomerate Entertainment label with distribution by Epic Records.
 Busta Rhymes executive produced the album alongside Pharrell Williams, Timbaland, and Swizz Beatz.
 It is his first studio album in over three years following 2020's Extinction Level Event 2: The Wrath of God and features guest appearances from Quavo, Bia, Young Thug, Blxst, Yung Bleu, Coi Leray, DaBaby, T-Pain, Burna Boy, Swizz Beatz, Blackway, Jnr Choi, Chris Brown, Shenseea, Giggs, Kodak Black, Morray, Cie, Trillian, Rai, and Big Tigger.

 The album was supposed to be supported by the Blockbusta Tour, set to begin on March 13, 2024 at the SF Masonic Auditorium in San Francisco, California, and end on April 21, 2024 at the Brooklyn Paramount Theater in Brooklyn, New York.
 The tour was later cancelled on March 8, 2024 with no explanation.